kennyrebelo/Filtering_InternalPriming/README.md

 -s, --strategy	single/paired (use single for NET-seq data already in single nucleotide format)

--a, --adapter	TGG.. (accepts regular expressions)
+-a, --adapter	TGG..
+N's in the sequence can be represented by "."

 -g, --genome	reference genome .fasta